Discover the unique character and beauty of each Azorean island

 The Black Island

-Known for its dark volcanic rocks and the massive black mountain (Pico volcano), home to the highest peak in Portugal.
+Known for its dark volcanic rocks and the massive black mountain (Pico volcano).

 14,000